DANDY0/RPG/README.md

 #ENGLISH

-The !Preview folder contains a gameplay video of the game
+The !README folder contains a gameplay video of the game

 Implemented features in the project:
 - Player